 - The date you became subject to a final administrative or judicial order for your removal from the US under the Immigration and Nationality Act;

 - If you were a dual resident of the US and a foreign country with whom the US has a tax treaty, the date on which you commenced being treated as a resident of that country, and you properly gave notice to the Secretary of such treatment on Form 8833 (“Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b)”), by timely filing the form with your income tax return.

 The expatriation or abandonment date is important because that date determines when any property or assets you own will be valued for tax purposes.
 The primary “gotcha” about the exit tax is that the IRS utilizes a mark-to-market valuation method.
-This means all property and assets owned by a covered expatriate is deemed to have been sold for its fair market value (FMV) on the day before the expatriation date.
+This means that all property and assets owned by a covered expatriate is deemed as if it had been “sold” for its fair market value (FMV) on the day before the expatriation date.

-If you are worth more than $2 million, however, it’s probable you will owe tax.
-But exactly much would you owe?
-Under the mark-to-market method, it would be as if you sold all your assets for FMV the day before you expatriated and paid whatever long-term capital gains, ordinary income or other applicable tax would have been owed.
+This also applies to any long-term capital gains, ordinary income or other applicable tax that would have been owed.
 If you own, or have interest in a corporation, partnership or real property, you will have to get a professional appraisal done to determine the fair market value of those assets, and whatever gains (if any) you would have realized IF they had been sold.